Updated 17th February 2023

 Whenever Nevis Systems (or its sub-processors) processes personal data in other countries than the country in which the Nevis Systems is established, Nevis Systems will ensure an adequate level of protection for personal data by means of organisational, technical and contractual measures as is required by Data Protection Legislation and this DPA.

-Where (i) Personal Data of an EEA or Swiss based Data Controller is processed in a country outside the EEA, Switzerland and any country, organisation or territory acknowledged by the European Union as safe country with an adequate level of data protection under art.
+Where (i) Personal Data of an EEA, UK or Swiss based Data Controller is processed in a country outside the EEA, UK, Switzerland and any country, organisation or territory acknowledged by the European Union as safe country with an adequate level of data protection under art.
 45 GDPR and no other lawful transfer mechanism such as Binding Corporate Rules (art.
 47 GDPR) or Code of Conduct (art.
 40 GDPR) is available, or where (ii) Personal Data of another Data Controller is processed internationally and such international processing requires an adequacy means under the laws of the country of the Data Controller and the required adequacy means can be met by entering into Standard Contractual Clauses, the transfer is made pursuant to European Commission approved Standard Contractual Clauses for the transfer of Personal Data.
 Customer provides a power of attorney for Nevis Systems to enter into any such European Commission approved standard contractual clauses with a Sub-processor approved as set out in clause 7 in the name and on behalf of the Customer.

 In case that European Commission approved standard contractual clauses are concluded between Nevis Systems and the Customer, the following applies until a competent Member State supervisory authority, or an EU or competent Member State court approves a different lawful transfer mechanism that would be applicable to the data transfers covered by the Standard Contractual Clauses (in case if such mechanism applies only to some of the data transfers, the following clauses will remain applicable for the transfers that cannot be covered by this new lawful transfer mechanism):